MicroLad: 2D-to-3D Microstructure Reconstruction and Generation via Latent Diffusion and Score Distillation: Discussion

 \subsection{Computational cost}

 Since the proposed MicroLad framework employs latent diffusion in a lower-dimensional space, the L-MPDD procedure for generating initial 3D microstructures is highly efficient.
 Generating a \(64 \times 64 \times 64\) volume takes less than 10 seconds—comparable to generating a single \(64 \times 64\) image with a batch size of 64 (wall-clock times were measured on a single NVIDIA RTX 4090 GPU).
 In contrast, the original MPDD framework required over 30 minutes to produce a single 3D sample with comparable accuracy \cite{lee2024multi}.
 While dimensionality expansion via L-MPDD is fast, the most computationally intensive component is SDS applied to enforce target objectives.
 For each objective, the wall-clock time increases approximately linearly with the number of SDS steps.
 Appendix~\ref{sec:parameteric study for SDS} presents a parametric study evaluating the effects of SDS learning rate and objective weights on optimization performance.
 For volume fraction and surface area targets, 500 SDS steps typically require about one minute to generate a single 3D sample.
 In contrast, SDS targeting effective diffusivity requires approximately two and a half minutes per sample, due to the overhead of computing gradients through the differentiable FEM solver.
 Across all objectives, using 3000 SDS steps consistently results in low error between generated samples and their respective targets.
 Thus, the number of SDS steps can be chosen by balancing computational cost with the desired accuracy of inverse generation.
-Moreover, the run time of property-guided SDS could be further reduced by replacing the FEM solver with a neural network-based surrogate model, which would allow for more efficient gradient computation.
-Incorporating such surrogates is recommended as a promising direction for future work.